Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

-This announcement follows the McGowan Government's decision to streamline administrative procedures for the mining sector and reduce the Mines Safety Levy.
+This announcement follows the Government's decision to streamline administrative procedures for the mining sector and reduce the Mines Safety Levy.

-The government has amended the Mining Regulations 1981 to support stakeholders impacted by the COVID-19 pandemic.
+The Government has amended the Mining Regulations 1981 to support stakeholders impacted by the COVID-19 pandemic.
 Under the revised regulations, tenement holders can now apply for expenditure exemptions if they are able to demonstrate that COVID-19 has affected their ability to meet their expenditure conditions.
 The temporary amendments reduce the amount of time allowed for an objection to be lodged, from 35 days to 14 days, and all exemption applications will now be published online.
 Guidelines have been developed to assist stakeholders through the new interim process and to ensure applications remain of a high-quality.
 Additionally, on Wednesday July 1, the Department of Mines, Industry Regulation and Safety cut its assessment timeframes in half for exploration Programme of Work applications.
 The new timeframe target for applications has been reduced from 30 to 15 business days.

 Small tourism operators

-$4 million Tourism Business Survival Grants package will be available for tourism operators dealing with exceptionally difficult circumstances
+$4m Tourism Business Survival Grants package will be available for tourism operators dealing with exceptionally difficult circumstances

-The Survival Grants of $25,000-$100,000 will target businesses located in parts of the State with more restrictive travel bans in place, or whose circumstances otherwise mean they will face a more difficult road to recovery.
+the Survival Grants of $25,000-$100,000 will target businesses located in parts of the State with more restrictive travel bans in place, or whose circumstances otherwise mean they will face a more difficult road to recovery.
 Businesses which deliver iconic experiences are also eligible to apply.

 A probity auditor would review the robust and transparent criteria-led application and panel assessment.
 As part of the application process, businesses are required to: